oasis-tcs/tosca-specs/tosca_2_1/TOSCA-v2.1-wd01.md

 with their own syntax and semantics.
 TOSCA supports *node types*, *relationship types*, *capability types*, *interface types*, *artifact types*, *policy types*, *group types*, and *data types*.
+Type names are strings and may not be nul

 Some keynames in TOSCA type definitions are used to specify TOSCA **entity definitions** that *declare* the presence of those entities in the